LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Experiments

 The final search results demonstrate semantic alignment beyond keyword matching.
 The recommended \textit{The Green Mile} (1999), while technically Fantasy/Crime, fully aligns with the motive of ``exploring themes of justice'' extracted from the user's history.
 Similarly, \textit{The Untouchables} (1987) functions as a bridge between the ``conspiracy and corruption'' elements of the comedy \textit{Roger Rabbit} and the serious moral conflicts of the war movie.

-From this analysis, we conclude that LLMAR realizes not just a superficial matching of ``What'' (what was watched), but an interpretation of the underlying ``Why'' (why it was watched) and a dynamic optimization of the ``How'' (how to search).
+From this analysis, we conclude that LLMAR achieves not merely superficial matching of ``What'' (what was watched), but an interpretation of the underlying ``Why'' (why it was watched) and a dynamic optimization of the ``How'' (how to search).
 This interpretability and reasoning capability are the factors supporting the quantitative superiority in sparse environments confirmed in the previous section (Table~\ref{tab:performance}).